 Always use a kitchen scale to make sure that all burger patties are the same weight.
 This will assure that they cook evenly.
 Use a meat thermometer to ensure the burgers reach an internal temperature of 165 degrees Fahrenheit.
-There’s nothing worse than an under-cooked burger!
+There’s nothing worse than an under-cooked or over-cooked burger!

 - Tip #4: